Keyboard shortcuts

 Domain terms as used in this book.
 Where a term is inherited from mosaik, zipnet, or builder, the entry points at the authoritative source rather than re- deriving.

 Almanac.
-A basic service: a shared clock / sequence beacon citizens may use for cross-citizen timing.
+A basic service: a shared clock / sequence beacon members may use for cross-member timing.
 See basic services.

 Atlas.
-A basic service: a directory of citizens with operator-supplied metadata (endpoint hints, ticket- issuance roots, MR_TD pins).
+A basic service: a directory of members with operator-supplied metadata (endpoint hints, ticket- issuance roots, TDX Measurements pins).
 See basic services.

 Basic service.
 A coalition-scoped module whose shape is specified once in the blueprint so every instance means the same thing across coalitions.
-Four are specified: Atlas, Almanac, Chronicle, Compute.
-A coalition may ship zero, one, two, three, or all four.
+Five are specified: Atlas, Almanac, Chronicle, Compute, Randomness.
+A coalition may ship any subset (zero through all five).
+Compute and Randomness additionally have a market-for-supply structure where the module is a scheduler-and-registry and separate providers compete to register.

 Chronicle.
 A basic service: a tamper-evident audit log of coalition actions (publications, rotations, retirements).
 See basic services.